 Tips for Planting the Rose of Sharon in your Garden

-The Rose of Sharon achieves a height generally in the 8-10 foot range, and spreads out 4-6 feet.
+The Rose of Sharon achieves a height generally in the 8-10 foot range and spreads out 4-6 feet.
 This shrub lends itself to many different shapes.
-While it naturally grows multi-stemmed, pruning (done within the first 2 years) can train the Rose into a single trunk shrub.
+While it naturally grows multi-stemmed, pruning (done within the first two years) can train the Rose into a single trunk shrub.
 This versatility in shape makes it an ideal choice for hedges, though with its deciduous nature it does not afford much privacy except in summer.

 Althea loves to be in full sun and well-drained soil.
-More aged plants are susceptible to fungal damage if they are situated in partial sun rather than full.
+More aged plants are susceptible to fungal damage if they are situated in the partial sun rather than full.
 Being fairly tolerant to drought and with its immense love of sun and heat, the Rose of Sharon is particularly prized in the southern USA for its ability to thrive and provide color in a challenging climate.